EDR Vs Antivirus – What Endpoint Security Solution You Need?

 An endpoint protection tool is always a better choice than an antivirus.
 It empowers your team to extend protection against known or unknown threats.
 All endpoints data and activities become visible to your team, and they can use filters to extract the data they need for threat investigation and Forensics.

-Endpoint Security VS Antivirus: Cybercriminals know how to bypass legacy systems such as firewalls and antivirus.
+Endpoint Security VS Antivirus Endpoint Protection: Cybercriminals know how to bypass legacy systems such as firewalls and antivirus.
 They can quickly pass this first line of defense.
 Thereby, you need an extra security layer, as in OpenEDR®.
 Even when malware gets past your anti-malware program, this threat won’t spread into your network because the endpoint agent will readily detect and stop it.

 FAQ Section